Meditation is a huge and growing trend and, unlike the practice itself, it shows no signs of slowing down.

 8. Meditation is not a religion.

-However meditation is deeply engrained in Hinduism and Buddhism, and research shows that religious people do meditate more.
+However meditation is deeply engrained in Hinduism and Buddhism.
+Research shows that religious people do meditate more.

 As the number of people practicing meditation grows, unsurprisingly so does the value of the market for accessories, apps and even wearable devices.

-In fact the industry, which includes meditation, grew 6.4% annually, almost double the rate of overall global economic growth which grew just 3.6%.
+In fact the industry, which includes meditation, grew 6.4% annually between 2015 and 2017, almost double the rate of overall global economic growth which grew just 3.6%.

 This is expected to grow significantly with statisticians projecting the market to be worth over $2 billion by 2022.